harttraveller/publish/atlas/Overview.md

 <img src="https://i.redd.it/352q1jzpolja1.jpg" class="header-image">

-#working
+## Resources
+Header art is generated with [midjourney](https://www.midjourney.com), and the site is hosted by [obsidian](https://obsidian.md) publish.
+Feedback, questions, and suggestions can be submitted via linked reddit threads, or alternatively via the [discussions](https://github.com/harttraveller/rokosphoenix/discussions) page.

 ## Atomics
 The site uses an atomic framework; creating pointers to unique ideas instead of rearticulating them should reduce information redundancy.

 ![[example atomic]]
-%%

 ## Navigation

-## Tags
-## Tags
-- #archive
-- #complete
-- #working
-- #ongoing
-- #todo

 ## Resources
-Header art is generated with [midjourney](https://www.midjourney.com), and the site is hosted by [obsidian](https://obsidian.md) publish.
-Feedback, questions, and suggestions can be submitted via linked reddit threads, or alternatively via the [discussions](https://github.com/harttraveller/rokosphoenix/discussions) page.

 Besides the shortcuts mentioned on the home page, there are a few other tips.